There are four main types of essays that students usually use for their college submissions and assignment writing tasks.

 |

 In an argumentative essay, you present an argument and back it with supporting evidence.
-An argumentative essay requires the author to take a clear position on the topic and persuade the readers to agree to the author’s opinion, analysis, and interpretation.
-The thesis statement provides the main argument of an argumentative essay.
+An argumentative essay requires the author to take a clear position on the topic and persuade the readers to agree with the author’s opinion, analysis, and interpretation.
+The thesis statement of the essay refers to the main argument the writer is going to build throughout.

-An argumentative essay is the most common type of essay in the academic world.
-It follows the standard essay structure, which includes an introduction, main body, and a conclusion.
+An argumentative essay follows the standard essay structure, which includes an introduction, main body, and conclusion.

 - The introduction of an argumentative essay introduces the topic, provides background information, presents the thesis statement, and maps out the essay structure.